Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Experimental Results: CNNs

-{\textbf{Runtime:} CLADO requires $\frac{1}{2}|\mathbb{B}|L(|\mathbb{B}|L+1)$ measurements of the network output on a small set of samples.
-On a single Nvidia RTX2080 GPU, our implementation takes 1 hour to generate the sensitivities for the ResNet-34 model and 2.5 hours to generate the sensitivities for the ResNet-50 model.
-HAWQ takes roughly the same number of GPU-hours as CLADO to perform the Hessian trace computation.
-MPQCO is the fastest one taking 5-10 minutes to compute the sensitivities.
-Further, the computation of sensitivity for CLADO can be parallelized by the use of multiple GPUs to further reduce the time (e.g., the use of 10 GPUs reduces the time by $10\times$).
-Search-based methods are several orders of magnitudes slower.
-They usually takes hundreds to thousands of GPU-hours to finish a search.
-Further, the search process cannot be easily parralelized because of the dependencies between the early and later search steps.}
+\textbf{Runtime:} CLADO requires $\frac{1}{2}|\mathbb{B}|I(|\mathbb{B}|I+1)$ measurements of the network output on the small sensitivity set.
+On a single Nvidia RTX2080 GPU, our implementation takes 1 hour to generate the sensitivities for the ResNet-34 and 2.5 hours for the ResNet-50 model.
+HAWQ takes roughly the same number of GPU-hours as CLADO to compute sensitivities.
+MPQCO is the fastest one, taking 5-10 minutes for its sensitivity estimation.